Scraping Airbnb listing data with Python

 for listing_element in listing_elements:

-This code uses BeautifulSoup's find_all() method to locate all div elements with the class “g1qv1ctd”.
-These elements represent individual listings on the Airbnb page.
-It then loops through each of these listing elements to extract the relevant data.
+This code uses BeautifulSoup's find_all() method to locate all div tags with the class “g1qv1ctd”.
+Each of these represents a single property on the Airbnb page.
+It then loops through them to gather the relevant data.

 Extracting listing URL

-For each listing element found, we extract the URL of the listing.
+For each block found, we extract the URL.

 URL_element = soup.find("a", class_="rfexzly")